nathand99/rdr_python/README.md

 # rdr_python

 ### Background
 This repository contains the code which was developed for my thesis topic: Ripple Down Rules for Explainable AI.
 The system created for this topic is located in the file ```rdr.py```.
-The system involves using a human-in-the-loop to create a ruleset using RDR to create an explaianble model which explains the predictions of a black box classifier.
+The system involves using a human-in-the-loop to create a ruleset using RDR which is an explaianble model.
+This interpretable model can explain the predictions of a black box classifier.
 To achieve this, the human user will create rules along side of a black box classfiier to create a ruleset which explains the black box classifier.

 The following image is a system architecture diagram: